 The main sources of revenue for the Magazines segment are advertising sales, newsstand sales and subscription revenues.
 On April 1, 2010, the Government of Canada launched the Canada Periodical Fund ("CPF").
 The CPF provides financial assistance to the Canadian magazine and non-daily newspaper industries so they can continue to produce and distribute Canadian content.
 TVA Publications and Publications Charron benefit from this program.
-All assistance related to this program amounted to 15% of the segment's operating revenues for fiscal 2018.
+All assistance related to this program amounted to 17% of the segment's operating revenues for fiscal 2019.
 The downward trend in the publishing market and the increase in media diversity remain significant issues affecting the sector's performance.
-Nevertheless, the strength of trademarks of the Corporation brings new business opportunities.
+Nevertheless, the strength of the Corporation's trademarks brings new business opportunities.